braveclojure/bcjobs-blog/source/2021-06-28-a-better-clojure-job-board.html.md

 on for more than a year, will be good for companies, good for devlopers, and good for the entire Clojure community.

-## Subscription benefits
+### Subscription benefits

 There are three subscription levels available to companies: $75/month,
 $150/month, and $250/month.
 Paying for a subscription gives you greater
-exposure: paying companies are listed on the home page as "supporters", and their listings get better positioning.
-Listings are sorted by grouping them into seven-day buckets, then sorting by subscription level, then by posting date, with the highest subscription levels appearing first, and with subscribers' listings highlighted.
+exposure: paying companies are listed on the home page as "supporters", and their listings are highlighted and placed higher.
 Subscribing companies will also have their jobs tweeted and sent to the Brave Clojure Jobs mailing list.

-Over time I want to add more ways to give subscribers greater exposure.
-For example, on the [public product roadmap](https://trello.com/b/KLvxGv7u/product-roadmap), one of the first items is "post bi-weekly job roundup to reddit."
-I need to coordinate with the moderators first to see if this would be OK; it's just one idea for how I want to provide value for subscribers.
+Over time I want to continue increasing supporters' reach by placing listings in more channels.
+For example, on the [public product roadmap](https://trello.com/b/KLvxGv7u/product-roadmap), one of the first items is "post bi-weekly job roundup to reddit.", and it's just one idea for how I want to provide value for subscribers.

 Another idea is to include badges or some kind of flair for subscribing companies to help your company stand out.
 For example, I want to create a